10 Things You Should Not Buy at The Grocery Store

 10. Individual Packaged Products

 Another convenience item!
 Unless it’s free, don’t waste the money on these single serving packs.
+Buy family size packs and put them into small snack bags.
+Save money even more and get reusable snack bags.

 I’d love to hear what items you have opted not to purchase at the grocery store.
 Do you refuse to buy granola bars because you make your own?
 Do you make your own bread and are able eliminate that expense at the grocery store?
 Share ways you have found that have helped your family save.